edkrueger/eco395m-2022-fall/syllabus.md

 Harrison and Petrou: 3 (pg 101-113)

 ## Final Project
+Project Work Weeks -- _Tuesday, April 26th_, _Thursday, April 28th_, _Tuesday, May 3rd_ and _Thursday, May 5th_ will be used for in class project work.
 Final Project Presentations will be on _Friday, May 13, 2:00pm-5:00pm CT_.